chaudhurymousumi/Large-scale-Music-Genre-Analysis-and-Classification-using-Machine-Learning-With-Apache-Spark-/README.md

-# An efficient and robust approach for Music-feature-analysis-and-Music-Genre-classification-
-An efficient and robust approach for Music feature analysis and Music Genre classification using Apache Spark and Machine Learning
+#Large-scale Music Genre Analysis and Classification using Machine Learning With Apache Spark